turingschool-examples/intermission-assignments/prep-for-module-2.markdown

 **REQUIRED**

 * [Web Guesser](http://tutorials.jumpstartlab.com/projects/web_guesser.html): Continue building out base functionality and add one of the three extensions.
 Approximately 1-3 hours.
-Add a link to your repository [here](https://github.com/turingschool/ruby-submissions/blob/master/1507/module_2_prep/webguesser.yml) by **Tuesday, August 18**.
+Add a link to your repository [here](https://github.com/turingschool/ruby-submissions/blob/master/1508/module_2_prep/webguesser.yml) by **Tuesday, October 6**.
 * [Task Manager](https://github.com/JumpstartLab/curriculum/blob/master/source/projects/task_manager.markdown): The entire tutorial will take approximately 2-4 hours.
-Build it twice :) Add a link to your task manager repository [here](https://github.com/turingschool/ruby-submissions/blob/master/1507/module_2_prep/task-manager.yml) by **Saturday, August 22.
+Build it twice :) Add a link to your task manager repository [here](https://github.com/turingschool/ruby-submissions/blob/master/1508/module_2_prep/task-manager.yml) by **Saturday, October 10.
 You will need to have this project finished before you can attend any class in module 2.**

 **OPTIONAL**